racketmaestro/CosmosDB-CRUD/README.md

 # Create Synthetic Data in Azure Cosmos DB

-A simple Node.js application to generate synthetic data and perform CRUD operations in a Cosmos DB container
+A simple Node.js application to generate synthetic data, and Azure Functions, deployed on Azure Function Apps to do CRUD operations to a Cosmos DB container
 ## Requirements
 - Node.js